Israeli airstrikes crush apartments in Gaza refugee camp, as ground troops battle Hamas militants

 Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas' initial attack, also an unprecedented figure.
 Palestinian militants also abducted around 240 people during their incursion and have continued firing rockets into Israel.

-A day after Israel's first successful rescue of a captive held by Hamas, the spokesman of the militant group's armed wing said they plan to release some non-Israeli hostages they are holding in the coming days.
+A day after Israel's first successful rescue of a Hamas captive, the spokesman of the militant group's armed wing said they plan to release some non-Israeli hostages in coming days.
 Hamas has previously released four hostages, and has said it would let the others go in return for thousands of Palestinian prisoners held by Israel, which has dismissed the offer.

-More than half of Gaza's 2.3 million Palestinians have fled their homes, with hundreds of thousands sheltering in packed UN.-run schools-turned-shelters or in hospitals alongside thousands of wounded patients.
+More than half of Gaza's 2.3 million Palestinians have fled their homes, with hundreds of thousands sheltering in packed U.N.-run schools-turned-shelters or at hospitals.

 The war has also threatened to ignite fighting on other fronts.
 Israel and Lebanon's Hezbollah militant group have traded fire daily along the border, and Israel and the U.S. have struck targets in Syria linked to Iran, which supports Hamas, Hezbollah and other armed groups in the region.